DKirikov/MVCExample/README.md

-Visual Studio 2013 + SQL Server 2014?
+Visual Studio 2013 + SQL Server 2012 Express (SqlLocaLDB)

-This is simple example of how to work with MVC.
+This is an simple example of how to work with MVC.